-In a critical approach to reform, an intriguing question is how relevant from a perspective of long-run growth will corporate governance be after the crisis.
+In a critical approach to reform, an intriguing question is how relevant from a perspective of long-run growth will corporate governance be in the future.
 Such a question is motivated by the need to distinguish between 'normal', growth-inducing macro-institutional environment and periods of crisis.
 It may be that during normal periods of growth when many institutions and policies are creating opportunities for growth, a few badly managed firms would not matter.
 An extreme form of this hypothesis, of course, is that even with systemic bad corporate governance, under favorable aggregate macro economic and other institutional conditions growth is not hindered.
 A counter-hypothesis is that prior to the crisis some economies such as Korea had a reasonably well-functioning corporate governance system; but matters changed some time prior to the crisis.
 From this perspective, in the particular case of South Korea it may be hypothesized that the early 90s were such a watershed period when the external environment of chaebol regulations changed, making bad governance inevitable.
 If this is true then just internal reforms of governance may not be sufficient to induce the corporations to produce efficiently.
 On the other hand, the first hypothesis does not see such reforms as being even a necessary condition for future Asian growth.
 Clearly, given the different implications of these various hypotheses it is important to test them fully before recommending appropriate policies for corporate governance reform in East Asia.

 Finally, the analysis presented in this paper shows both the scope and the limits of the principal-agent approach to corporate governance.
 Given multiple stakeholders and longer time horizons for at least some of these principals, the agency problem needs to be recast in terms of more explicit social goals.
 Such an approach does not start from the atomistic agents, but rather from the concept of the firm as a socially embedded hierarchical system.
 Bounded rationality, uncertainty and transactions costs can then be modeled quite naturally.
-For normative analysis, such a theoretical approach can also use a nonutilitarian approach to welfare such as Sen's capability approach.15
+For normative analysis, such a theoretical approach can also use a nonutilitarian approach to welfare such as Sen's capability approach.
+In this context, the issue of the fiduciary responsibility of the corporation assumes the utmost importance.
+The recent ENRON and other scandals in the US show that this is an issue of positive and normative salience not just in post-crisis Asia but in every economic system with corporate form of organizational structure.